 The rates below are weekly and apply from April 2023.

 The information on this page applies to England only.

 This benefit is to help with personal care because you need help to meet the activities of daily living during the day or night.

 Attendance Allowance is paid at two different rates and how much you get depends on the level of care that you need.
 Usually the higher rate is paid if you need some care or supervision at night.

 Other benefits you get can increase if you get Attendance Allowance.

 PERSONAL INDEPENDENCE PAYMENT (PIP)

-If you are aged 16 to 64 this benefit is designed to help with some of the extra costs caused by long term ill-health or disability.
+If you are aged 16 to 64, Personal Independence Payment is designed to help with some of the extra costs caused by long term ill-health or disability.